Back to Blog

 The Bottom Line

-Every app on this list is effective — the question is which approach matches how you want to change your relationship with your phone.
-Some people need strict restriction (unhookd).
-Some need data (Opal).
-Some need mindfulness (one sec).
-Some need accountability (Clearspace).
-Some need gamification (Forest).
+Every app on this list works — the question is which approach matches how YOUR brain fails.
+Some people need strict restriction.
+Some need data.
+Some need mindfulness.
+Some need accountability.
+Some need gamification.

 The worst screen time app is the one you download and never use.
-The best one is the one whose philosophy resonates with you enough to keep it installed.
+The best one is the one whose philosophy resonates enough that you keep it installed and let it do its job.

-Ready to try locked-by-default? unhookd makes social media apps blocked from the start, with mindful Peeks for when you genuinely need access.
-Set your Slots and stop scrolling on autopilot.
+Ready to try locked-by-default? unhookd makes social media blocked from the start, with on-demand timed access when you genuinely need it.
+Set your schedule and stop scrolling on autopilot.
 Download unhookd